 Originally Beanstalk had a distinctly Java bias to it, but since then it has expanded to handle Java, .NET and now Python as well.
 For more details on exactly how Beanstalk’s new Python support works, check out the Beanstalk overview page.
 Django developers should also read through Amazon’s guide to deploying a Django application to AWS Elastic Beanstalk.

-Continue Reading “Use Templates in Django” »
+Continue Reading “Use URL Patterns and Views in Django” »